TeoSazima/Valid-Calculator/README.md

 ## Author

-This program was created as a demonstration project for validating and generating codes.
+This program was created as a demonstration project for validating and ~~generating codes~~.

 If you have any questions or comments, feel free to contact me.